yosemitebandit/dotdotdot/readme.md

 also symlink the YCM extra conf file to ~

+if you need to upgrade vim for YCM:

+    $ sudo add-apt-repository ppa:nmi/vim-snapshots
+    $ sudo apt-get update && sudo apt-get upgrade

 ### python
 install pylint and then symlink this repo's pylintrc to ~